 Changing your Shopify store URL

-Option One: Disconnect the current Shopify URL and connect the new Shopify URL to the Zest instance.
+Option One: Disconnect the current Shopify store and connect a new Shopify store to your existing Zest instance.

 Incorrect myshopify.com URL